section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 status: publish
 published: true
 url: /mock-a-datasource-for-react-using-json-server/
-title: Mock a Datasource for react using json-server
+title: Mock a Datasource for React using json-server
-description: In this tutorial, the reader will learn how to build a mock a datasource using `json-server` to rapidly build React.js prototypes.
+description: In this tutorial, the reader will learn how to build a mock a datasource using json-server to rapidly build React.js prototypes.
 author: roy-kibet
-date: 2021-11-30T00:00:00-19:00
+date: 2021-12-07T00:00:00-09:20
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: